 While some organised criminals may specialise in a particular criminal trade, many are entrepreneurial and opportunistic by nature.
 Significant numbers of crime groups, especially the larger, more established ones, are involved in two or more profit-making criminal activities.

 The one threat on this list which is common to nearly all significant groups of organised criminals is money-laundering.

-The Serious Organised Crime Agency (SOCA) tackles serious organised crime that affects the UK and its citizens.
+The National Crime Agency (NCA) tackles serious organised crime that affects the UK and its citizens.

 Proliferation of weapons of mass destruction (WMD)

 The proliferation of weapons of mass destruction (WMD) poses a potential threat to the UK's security.
 A number of countries continue to develop WMD programmes which give cause for concern.

 The UK is committed to preventing the spread of WMD and their means of delivery, in particular long-range missiles.